openstudiocoalition/OpenStudioApplication/README.md

 ## Developer Information

 [OpenStudio](https://github.com/NREL/OpenStudio) (core SDK) is included as a `git submodule` in the folder `./openstudio`.

-Be sure to initialize submodules, which can be done during cloning by passing the `--recurse-submodules` flag, or after the fact via `cd OpenStudioApplication/openstudio && git submodule init && git submodule update`.
+On your first checkout be sure to initialize submodules, which can be done during cloning by passing the `--recurse-submodules` flag, or after the fact via `cd OpenStudioApplication/openstudio && git submodule init && git submodule update`.

+When pulling new changes to the repository use the commands `git pull --recurse-submodules` and `git submodule update --remote` to update the `./openstudio` checkout.
+Use `cd OpenStudioApplication/openstudio && git rev-parse HEAD` to verify that the OpenStudio Core checkout is pointing at the desired SHA.

 **Temporary information:** Current this submodule is tracking branch `https://github.com/NREL/OpenStudio/tree/OS_App_killswitch` which will soon replace `NREL/OpenStudio/develop3`.